spencer-shadley/completed-class/01-Class-Content/06-Server-Side-APIs/02-Homework/README.md

 * Include a search history so that users can access their past search terms.
 Clicking on the city name should perform a new search that returns current and future conditions for that city.

 * Include a 5-Day Forecast below the current weather conditions.
+Each day for the 5-Day Forecast should display the following:

+  * Date

+  * Icon image (visual representation of weather conditions)

+  * Temperature

+  * Humidity

 ![weather dashboard](./Assets/06-Server-Side-APIs-homework-demo.png)

 ### Hints

+* Create multiple functions within your application to handle the different parts of the dashboard:

+  * Current conditions

+  * 5-Day forecast

+  * Search history

+  * UV index

+* You will need to make more than one AJAX call.

 * You will need to hard-code some of the parameters in the API's URL.
 User input will determine some of the other parameters.

 * Use `localStorage` to store any persistent data.

 ## Minimum Requirements